nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome:
 `````
-Here's the matching tasks in your list:
+Here's your schedule for Jan 01 2021:
 1. [E] [✕] BTS concert (at: 01 Jan 2021 12:00)
 2. [D] [✕] CS2100 assignment (by: 01 Jan 2021 15:00)
 3. [E] [✕] Meeting with prof Aaron (at: 01 Jan 2021 20:00)